ubsuny/23-Homework2G5/documentation.md

 These two inner and outer product is performed in three ways:
 - using for-loops
-- using numpy library
+- using the Numpy library
 - using numpy_einsum module

-We determine execution time for all three methods, compared them and found out using for-loops is faster than the other two methods.
+We determined the execution time for all three methods, compared them, and found out that using for-loops is faster than the other two methods.
 Some outputs:

 OUTPUT #1